en-ver/vlc-telnet/README.md

 # vlc-telnet

-**Short Description:** A Docker image of VLC with a Telnet interface for remote control, ideal for use with Home Assistant's VLC Telnet integration.
+A Docker image of VLC with a Telnet interface for remote control, ideal for use with Home Assistant's VLC Telnet integration.

 ## Overview